 This programme is funded through European Social Fund and Big Lottery and is a partnership between Glasgow City Council, Glasgow Health and Social Care Partnership and Wheatley Foundation.

-The Eat Well scheme supports tenants with emergency food parcels as well as providing them with budgeting and money advice.
+The Eat Well programme supports our tenants with emergency food parcels as well as providing them with budgeting and money advice.

 It is a partnership with Fare Share where we access in-date surplus supermarket food which we then distribute to tenants who are facing financial hardship.

 Our expert money, debt and budgeting support also helps tenants in the months and years ahead.

-The Home Comforts scheme helps tenants make their new house a home by providing them with free furniture that they otherwise may have not been able to afford.
+The Home Comforts programme helps tenants make their new house a home by providing them with free furniture that they otherwise may have not been able to afford.
 Items available include sofas, beds, cookers and wardrobes.

 Adjusting to civilian life after military service can be difficult.
 Our innovative Veterans' Support service is here to help.